 If you want to go a step further, IONtech recommends installing a three-stage water filtration system ahead of your ionizer to prolong the life of your ionizer filter.
 Additionally, this step helps to prevent mineral buildup on the plates which require occasional descaling using citric acid.

 Now, let’s see how the IT-757 measures up to the other alkaline water machines we’ve reviewed.
-We will also look at the pros & cons of owning the unit according to current owner reports:
+We will also look at the pros & cons of owning the unit:

 - Hard water (high TDS) significantly reduces the advertised life of the activated carbon filter